The 10-Minute Interval Session: Science-Backed Protocol

 The ladder protocol introduces progressive intensity within the 10-minute window, creating a different training stimulus by escalating the demand across the session.
 This structure is particularly effective for individuals who have completed 4–6 weeks of basic 10-minute HIIT and need a new stimulus.

-Minutes 1–2: Easy pace (50–60% effort) β€” any low-impact exercise Minutes 3–4: Moderate pace (65–70% effort) Minutes 5–6: Hard pace (75–80% effort) β€” pace that makes conversation difficult Minutes 7–8: Very hard pace (85–90% effort) β€” breathlessness, short sentences only Minutes 9–10: Maximum effort (95–100%) β€” all-out, unsustainable pace
+Minutes 1–2: Easy pace (50–60% effort), any low-impact exercise Minutes 3–4: Moderate pace (65–70% effort) Minutes 5–6: Hard pace (75–80% effort), pace that makes conversation difficult Minutes 7–8: Very hard pace (85–90% effort), breathlessness, short sentences only Minutes 9–10: Maximum effort (95–100%): all-out, unsustainable pace

 The ladder structure recruits progressively more motor units, engages the aerobic energy system through the lower-intensity phases, and climaxes at maximal glycolytic and aerobic demand.
-The cardiovascular response curve is different from the SIT protocol β€” rather than three acute peaks, the ladder produces a single continuous ramp finishing at maximum.
+The cardiovascular response curve is different from the SIT protocol, rather than three acute peaks, the ladder produces a single continuous ramp finishing at maximum.
 The EPOC response is comparable.
+Boutcher (2011, PMID 21113312) noted that the magnitude of post-exercise metabolic elevation correlates with terminal exercise intensity, which the ladder format maximizes by design: the final 2 minutes of a 10-minute ladder session are performed at absolute maximum effort, creating the strongest possible EPOC trigger.

 When to Schedule 10-Minute HIIT Sessions

 The ACSM (Garber et al., 2011, PMID 21694556) recommends vigorous-intensity cardiorespiratory training 3–5 days per week.
-Three 10-minute HIIT sessions per week fulfill the 75-minute weekly vigorous-intensity recommendation when performed at genuinely vigorous intensity (β‰₯80% HRmax).
+Three 10-minute HIIT sessions per week fulfill the 75-minute weekly vigorous-intensity recommendation when performed at genuinely vigorous intensity (≥80% HRmax).
 The WHO (Bull et al., 2020, PMID 33239350) corroborates: 75 minutes of vigorous-intensity activity per week confers equivalent health benefits to 150 minutes of moderate-intensity activity.

 Optimal weekly schedule: